jariperttunen/Rextensions/README.md

-# R extensions
+# R Extensions
-Three examples demonstrate techniques to call R functions from C with R's C library API, a.k.a. *R extensions*.
+Three examples demonstrate techniques to call R functions from C with R's C library API, a.k.a. *R Extensions*.
 They also highlight row-major (row-first) vs. column-major (column-first) matrix storage layout in C and R respectively.

 The first example creates one vector in C, passes on the vector data to R function that